coin100-dao/coin100Web3/README.md

 3. **Assign Roles:**
    * Assign trusted team members as signatories for critical wallets.
 4. **Integrate with Contracts:**
    * Update the smart contracts to interact with the multi-sig wallets instead of individual addresses.
+   * For example, set the `communityTreasury` address in `COIN100CommunityGovernance` to the multi-sig wallet address.

 ### **9.3.
 Monitoring and Maintenance**